PoshMonger/PoshMonger/README.md

 ### WHERE:

-> Currently based out of Orlando, Florida
+> Currently based out of Orlando, Florida.

 ### WHY:
 > Because I love to learn.
 In our day and age the world is a fascinating place, and I am always embracing my curiosity.